Preon: Comparisons of quarks, leptons, and bosons

 Within the Standard Model, there are several classes of particles.
 One of these, the quarks, has six types, of which there are three varieties in each (dubbed "colors", red, green, and blue, giving rise to quantum chromodynamics).

 Additionally, there are six different types of what are known as leptons.
 Of these six leptons, there are three charged particles: the electron, muon, and tau.
 The neutrinos comprise the other three leptons, and each neutrino pairs with one of the three charged leptons.

 In the Standard Model, there are also bosons, including the photons and gluons; W^{+}, W^{−}, and Z bosons; and the Higgs boson; and an open space left for the graviton.
-Almost all of these particles come in "left-handed" and "right-handed" versions (see chirality).
+Almost all of these particles come in "left-handed" and "right-handed" versions (see Chirality).
 The quarks, leptons, and W boson all have antiparticles with opposite electric charge (or in the case of the neutrinos, opposite weak isospin).

 Unresolved problems with the Standard Model

 The Standard Model also has a number of problems which have not been entirely solved.
 In particular, no successful theory of gravitation based on a particle theory has yet been proposed.
 Although the Model assumes the existence of a graviton, all attempts to produce a consistent theory based on them have failed.

 Kalman asserts that, according to the concept of atomism, fundamental building blocks of nature are indivisible bits of matter that are ungenerated and indestructible.
 Neither leptons nor quarks are truly indestructible, since some leptons can decay into other leptons, some quarks into other quarks.
 Thus, on fundamental grounds, quarks are not themselves fundamental building blocks, but must be composed of other, fundamental quantities—preons.
 Although the mass of each successive particle follows certain patterns, predictions of the rest mass of most particles cannot be made precisely, except for the masses of almost all baryons which have been modeled well by de Souza (2010).

 The Standard Model also has problems predicting the large scale structure of the universe.
-For instance, the SM generally predicts equal amounts of matter and antimatter in the universe.
+For instance, the Standard Model generally predicts equal amounts of matter and antimatter in the universe.
 A number of attempts have been made to "fix" this through a variety of mechanisms, but to date none have won widespread support.
 Likewise, basic adaptations of the Model suggest the presence of proton decay, which has not yet been observed.